icosalogic/inverter_design_manual/blade.md

 4. Line output
 5. Neutral (connected to battery middle)

-These connections attach to the main power busses running along the floor of the inverter chassis.
+These connections attach to the main power conductors running along the floor of the inverter chassis.
-Attachment is by threaded fasteners through the bus and the blade connector.
+Attachment is by threaded fasteners through the conductor bus and the blade connector.
 The dimensions of these connections are sized according to the power level of the blade.

-All power traces on the blade are the same thickness -- 0.022 inch / 0.5588 mm.
+All power traces on the blade are the same thickness -- 0.022 inch / 0.5588 mm / 17 oz.

 The width of the battery traces on the blade is 0.5 inch / 12.7 mm.
 The width of the output traces is 0.75 inch / 19.35 mm.